havelund/daut/README.md

 Daut offers three option variables that can be set:

 - `DautOptions.DEBUG` (static variable): when set to true, causes each monitor step to be printed, including event and resulting set of states.
 Default is false.
+- `DautOptions.DEBUG_ALL_EVENTS` (static variable): when set to true and `DEBUG` is true, causes all events to be reported.
+If false, only events triggering transitions are shown.
+Default is false.
 - `DautOptions.DEBUG_TRACES` (static variable): when set to true and `DEBUG` is true, causes the trace that lead to a state be printed as part of the state.
 Default is true.
 - `DautOptions.PRINT_ERROR_BANNER` (static variable): when set to true, when an error occurs, a very big ERROR BANNNER is printed (to make it visible amongst plenty of output).
 Default is true.